2016 Annual Report

-Cabell Huntington Hospital and the Edwards Comprehensive Cancer Center have a long tradition of caring for the needs of the communities we serve.
-We are pleased to present the 2013 Community Health Needs Assessment (CHNA) Report for these communities, which include Cabell, Lincoln and Wayne counties in West Virginia, and Lawrence County Ohio.
+Cabell Huntington Hospital and the ECCC have a long tradition of caring for the needs of the communities we serve.
+Click here to download the 2013 Community Health Needs Assessment (CHNA) Report for Cabell, Lincoln and Wayne counties in West Virginia, and Lawrence County, Ohio.

 About the ECCC